Dread Hunger

 Dread Hunger was a 2022 online multiplayer survival and social deduction game developed by Dread Hunger Team and published by Digital Confectioners.

 As of December 2023, it is no longer available for sale and no longer has official servers, but tools for players to host their own games have been made available.

 Concept

 The players are cast as the crew of a ship that must make its way through an arctic pass that is blocked by an iceberg.
 The crew must work together to survive, and find explosives in the environment to destroy the iceberg and sail the ship through the pass.
 However, their efforts are hampered by two of the crewmen secretly being "Dread Thralls", dangerous cannibalistic lunatics who seek to kill the rest of the crew and feast on their flesh.
 The Thralls must co-operate to stymie the crew's efforts and kill them one by one, while the crew must remain observant to figure out who among them is a traitorous Thrall, kill them, and escape.

 Gameplay

-Dread Hunger is a social deception survival game with PvP and PvE elements.
+Dread Hunger was a social deception survival game with PvP and PvE elements.